 The Osterley Park Night Run is part of a set of night time National Trust trail events in partnership with Cotswold Outdoor.
 The concept of the series is, an enjoyable, sociable run, in beautiful surroundings.
-As well as, at National Trust venues at night, which you would not necessarily get to experience.
+As well as, runs at National Trust venues at nighttime, which you would not necessarily get to experience.
 Open to all abilities, you can walk, jog, run, bring the family, and on this one, even the dog.
 You do need to bring a head torch or hand torch to be able to take part.
 There are two routes to choose from, the explorer route of 2km, or the adventure route of 7km.
 As the runs are in National Trust grounds, they are traffic-free, using the paths and trails available.
 The proceeds raised from the night run events are used for on-going conservation work in the specific locations.

 This event caught my eye, a night trail run!
 Something I was yet to experience, and only 7km long.
 I had not come across many 7km events.
 This was perfect timing for me as I gradually build my running distance back to 10km.
 Also, it was an opportunity to run at Osterley Park again.
 I had previously run the Winter 10km race there, as my last race of the year in 2017, and managed a PB.
 A running friend who came to the Winter 10km had also entered.
 We arranged to meet each other there, as I was attending the National Running show earlier in the day.

 This race was just what I needed.
 Recently I had been struggling with my running, which was more of a run and walk rather than continuous running.
 I was a little nervous, as it was several months since I had run in a race.
 However, as soon as I arrived, the atmosphere, friendliness, supportiveness of the marshals, and other runners, put me at ease.